-Awards and Recognitions
+Awards and Recognition

-Senior Thesis Competition
+Senior Honors Thesis Award

-Senior Honors Thesis Award (best senior honors thesis by a history major)
+Awarded for the best senior honors thesis by a history major.

-Monsignor Francis A. O'Brien Award (best research paper by a history major)
+Monsignor Francis A. O'Brien Award

 This prize honors a superior research paper rooted in primary sources and written during the current academic year.
 It is designed especially for papers written in Department Seminars (but any research paper of at least fifteen pages is eligible).